coingaming/flutter_image_to_gradient/dominant_color_extractor/README.md

 ## Dominant Color Extractor

-### What is Dominant Color Extractor?
+### What is Gradient Generater?
-Dominant Color Extractor is a Flutter library that library that extracts the most important colors from an image and creates a smooth gradient.
-You can use it to generate color palettes or create dynamic UI themes based on images.
+Dominant Color Extractor is a Flutter library that extracts the most dominant colors from an image and creates a smooth gradient.
+You can use it to generate color palettes or create dynamic gradient for your UI themes based on images.

 ## Example